eliranmal/git-flux/README.md

 1. run the [dev.sh][7] script. its job is to set-up git hooks, and it only needs to run once.

-1. create a brand new repository on github and clone it locally, for the sole purpose of playing around with git-flux commands and test your new awesome code.
+1. create a brand new repository on github and clone it locally (you can call it *git-flux-playground*).
+its sole purpose will be playing around with git-flux commands and test your new awesome code.
-let's call this repository *git-flux-playground*, for future reference.

-1. install git-flux from source; you can use the same [setup.sh][8] script that's used for regular installations, by passing it the local repository path:
+1. install git-flux from source; you can use the same [setup.sh][8] script that's used for regular installations, and pass it the local repository path:

    ```sh
    cd /home/me/dev
    env REPO_PATH=./git-flux ./git-flux/bin/setup.sh update
    ```

+   repeat this command whenever you make changes to your code and want to test them in your playground repository.

 1. open a [pull-request][9]. i'll check it out, i promise.